 Moana and Maui sail across the ocean together, fighting many obstacles on the way.
 They encounter various gigantic monsters and deal with impossible odds.
-En voyage Moana finds Te Fiti’s heart, helps Maui to find his fish hook and returns successfully to Motunui.
-This adventure also helps her in finding her identity, which was her long cherished dream.
+On voyage, Moana finds Te Fiti’s heart, helps Maui to find his fish hook, and returns successfully to Motunui.
+This adventure also helps her find her identity, which was her long-cherished dream.

 There lived a princess called Pocahontas, who belonged to the Powhatan tribe in Tsenacommacah, North America.
 The free-spirited girl loved running and exploring her homeland and sometimes headed on adventures outside the boundaries.

-Pocahontas had two dear friends, Meeko, who was a raccoon and Flit, a hummingbird.
-They often visited Grandmother Willow, a spiritual talking tree who spoke of dreams and various supernatural things.
+Pocahontas had two dear friends, Meeko, who was a raccoon, and Flit, a hummingbird.
+They often visited Grandmother Willow, a spiritual talking tree that spoke of dreams and various supernatural things.